roytam1/UXP/docs/CODE_OF_CONDUCT.md

 * Using welcoming and inclusive language
 * Being courteous (use "please" when you ask something of someone)
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism, even if you disagree with such criticism.
-Similarly, accept that someone may not act on criticism given.
+* Similarly, accepting that someone may not act on criticism given.
 * Focusing on what is best for the community and its projects
 * Showing understanding and a reasonable level of empathy towards other community members